 Educational specialist (Ed.S.) degree is available through a post-master's graduate program that provides students an area of educational specialization with emphasis on practice.
-Specific areas represented are curriculum and instruction, educational technology, early childhood education, secondary education, and career and technical education.
+Specific areas represented are curriculum and instruction, educational technology, secondary education, and career and technical education.